CodyMcCammon/PitchingPredictionModel/README.md

 "Most Likely Pitch" function can extend infinitely (or technically up to the number of pitch types * 14 zones).

-Each chart contains pitch time, zone, number of times that pitch has been thrown in that zone in that count, and the % that that pitch has been thrown in that zone in that count.
+Each chart contains pitch type, zone, number of times that pitch has been thrown in that zone in that count, and the % that that pitch has been thrown in that zone in that count.